Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Lease vs. Buy

-Because your choice affects both cash flow and long-term cost, weigh leasing against buying with your usage pattern and safety needs in mind.
-If you need low upfront expense and flexible swaps, leasing benefits include smaller initial outlay and easy exchange programs; just track ongoing rental fees and refill pricing to avoid surprises.
-For steady, high-volume work, purchasing considerations favor buying a properly sized tank—larger volumes like 300 CF lower per-refill costs and reduce downtime.
-Always compare refill structures between leased and owned cylinders and confirm local supplier exchange restrictions.
+Your choice affects both cash flow and long-term cost.
+Weigh leasing against buying with your usage pattern and safety needs in mind.
+If you need low upfront expense and flexible swaps, leasing benefits include smaller initial outlay and easy exchange programs.
+Just track ongoing rental fees and refill pricing to avoid surprises.
+For steady, high-volume work, purchasing considerations favor buying a properly sized tank.
+Larger volumes like 300 CF lower per-refill costs and reduce downtime.
+Always compare refill structures between leased and owned cylinders.
+Confirm local supplier exchange restrictions.

 Alternatives to 75/25 and When to Use Them